 To use, simply store the cooling rod in the freezer for about an hour until the hermetically sealed cooling gel freezes, then screw the vented spout onto the cooling rod.
 After pouring a small amount of wine from the bottle, insert the wine cooler aerator into the bottle and enjoy the chilled wine for up to two hours.

-To clean, simply rinse the cooling rod and drain hose with warm water after each use.
+To clean, simply rinse the cooling rod and drain the hose with warm water after each use.
 The Wine Cooler aerator has a sleek design that fits all bottle sizes.

 Made from BPA-free acrylic and premium stainless steel, Wine Cooler Aerator will never change the taste of your wine.